jandelgado/rabtap/README.md

 specified, rabtap will terminate, after `NUM` messages were successfully received.

+Use the `--reject` option to 'nack' messages, which in turn will be discarded by th broker or routed to a configured dead letter exchange (DLX). if `--requeue` is also set, the message will be returned to the queue.

 Example:

 * `$ rabtap sub somequeue --format json` - will consume messages from queue `somequeue` and print out messages in JSON format.
 The Example assumes that `RABTAP_AMQPURI` environment variable is set, as the `--uri AMQPURI` parameter is omitted.
+* `rabtap sub somequeue --limit 1 --reject --requeue` - consume one message from the queue `somequeue` and let the broker requeue the message.

 #### Publish messages